ZhaoDanOnGitHub/test-1/README.md

 2. Msi scorring:

+   If you have paired tumor-normal sequence data, You can use -t and -n to specify the tumor and normal files, respectively:
         msisensor msi -d microsatellites.list -n normal.bam -t tumor.bam -e bed.file -o output.prefix -l 1 -q 1 -b 2

+   If you only have the tumor file, just use the -t option:
+        msisensor msi -d microsatellites.list -t tumor.bam -e bed.file -o output.prefix -l 1 -q 1 -b 2

    Note: normal and tumor bam index files are needed in the same directory as bam files

 Output
 -------
-There will be one microsatellite list output in "scan" step.
-Msi scorring step will give 4 output files based on given output prefix:
+There will be one microsatellite list output in "scan" step :

-        output.prefix
-        output.prefix_dis
-        output.prefix_germline
-        output.prefix_somatic

-1. microsatellites.list: microsatellite list output ( columns with *_binary means: binary conversion of DNA bases based on A=00, C=01, G=10, and T=11 )
+   microsatellites.list: microsatellite list output ( columns with *_binary means: binary conversion of DNA bases based on A=00, C=01, G=10, and T=11 )

         chromosome      location        repeat_unit_length     repeat_unit_binary    repeat_times    left_flank_binary     right_flank_binary      repeat_unit_bases      left_flank_bases       right_flank_bases
         1       10485   4       149     3       150     685     GCCC    AGCCG   GGGTC